BSkyB enters Arab TV fray with Abu Dhabi royal

 Against such pressure, the power of an editorial committee may be limited, said Christopher Davidson, an expert in UAE politics at Durham University.

-"Even if the organisation takes steps to have full editorial freedom and external overview, then the usual problem of self-censorship will soon set in," he said.
-"The worry is that members of the organisation will subtly shy away from stories or coverage of topics that may offend the owners."
+"Even if the organization takes steps to have full editorial freedom and external overview, then the usual problem of self-censorship will soon set in," he said.
+"The worry is that members of the organization will subtly shy away from stories or coverage of topics that may offend the owners."

 The channel played a central role in uprisings that brought down veteran rulers in Tunisia, Egypt and Libya with its round-the-clock coverage, but paid scant attention to an uprising in Bahrain put down with military help from Saudi Arabia and the UAE.